-Windfoiling board vs. windsurf board, three main differences and why they matter.
+Windfoiling boards vs. windsurf boards – three main differences and why they matter.

-One of the first questions you’ll probably ask (and one we regularly get at Slingshot) is if you can use a board you already have rather than buying a new one.
-Our short answer is sure?
-But we advise against it.
+One of the first questions you’ll probably ask (and one we regularly get at Slingshot) is: “Can I use a board I already have rather than buying a new one?”
+Our short answer is sure… but we advise against it.
 The chances of breaking your board and losing your foil are high.
 By investing in a board designed specifically for foiling you will learn easier, progress faster and have more fun.

 1. Board and box construction